-It was this scenario that lead to Mobile Techlink being born.
+It was this scenario that led to Mobile Techlink being born.
 It seems almost laughable in retrospect, but the state of the art in portable computing at the time was the HP 110.
 That diskless, clam-shell PC had 640 Kilobytes (Kilobytes, not Megabytes) of RAM.
-In that space we had to store the data, the operating system and the Mobile Techlink application.
-Can you say ‘efficient programming’?
+In that space, we had to store the data, the operating system and the Mobile Techlink application.
+Can you say, “efficient programming?”

 While developing Mobile Techlink, data synchronization was one of the most difficult problems we had to deal with.
 It took years to work out such questions as “Who has the right to update what data?” and “What if the same data element is updated by two different people on two different computers at the same time?”

-Some of the technology has improved – handhelds are much more robust and laptops (with much more RAM than 640K) are standard issue.
+Some of the technology has improved.
+Handhelds are much more robust and laptops (with much more RAM than 640K) are standard issue.
 In addition, wireless and broadband have become cost-effective and widely available, aiding the access to data while in the field.
-Some technologies have arrived that weren’t possible then – signature capture is one example.
+Some technologies have arrived that wasn’t possible then – signature capture is one example.

 But all of this technology has not made the Field Service Engineer as connected as I would have expected.
 I think part of the reason is the devices themselves – is a cell phone a reasonable form factor?
 Is a full keypad needed?
 (I for one am glad to be past the Graffiti® stage.)
 Will there ever be a truly usable tablet device?